sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_logging.md

 - [create sub-loggers](#sub-loggers)
 - [write log entries](#writing-log-messages)

-The first top-level scoped logger is typically `"server"`, since most logging is related to server initialization and service-level logging - the name of the service itself is already logged as part of the [`Resource` field](https://opentelemetry.io/docs/reference/specification/logs/data-model/#field-resource) provided during initialization.
+The first top-level scoped logger is typically `"server"`, since most logging is related to server initialization and service-level logging—the name of the service itself is already logged as part of the [`Resource` field](https://opentelemetry.io/docs/reference/specification/logs/data-model/#field-resource) provided during initialization.

 Background jobs, etc. can have additional top-level loggers created that better describe each components.